 Thinking About Thinking with Tyler Cowen [The Knowledge Project Ep. #39]

-On this episode, I chat with Tyler Cowen (@tylercowen), economics professor, author, and creator of the wildly popular blog, Marginal Revolution.
-We tackle lots of interesting topics, including tech advances, the changing labor market, and upgrading your thinking process to accommodate the information age.
+On this episode, I chat with Tyler Cowen, economics professor, author, and creator of the wildly popular blog, Marginal Revolution.
+We cover a lot of interesting ground, including advances in technology, thinking about thinking, complacency, and intelligently preparing for an uncertain future.

 Other than hosting one of the most popular economic blogs in the world, Tyler is also an economics professor at George Mason University, a regular New York Times columnist, and the author of over a dozen books, including Average is Over, and The Complacent Class.